 Dentists always emphasize the need for brushing at least two times a day.
 However, most people only brush in the morning when they wake up.

 Brushing before going to bed gets rid of all the bacteria and plaques that accumulated during the day.
-A survey conducted by YouGov Omnibus determine what times Brits brush their teeth shows that 59% of respondents brush at least twice a day.
+A survey conducted by YouGov Omnibus determines what times Brits brush their teeth shows that 59% of respondents brush at least twice a day.

 Brushing also neutralizes any acids that might cause teeth decay.